cellister/Film-Investment-Analysis-Project/README.md

 # Business Problem

 Analyzing several movie datasets can provide valuable insights that can lead to concrete business recommendations in various aspects of the film industry.
-When considering characteristics of a successful movie, I analyzed the movie data to identify movies with the greatest return on investment.
-Based on this analysis, which is explained below, I can recommend .
-Furthermore, below are three recommendations based on my analysis:
+When considering characteristics of a successful movie, the movie data was analyzed to identify movies with the greatest return on investment.
+Based on this analysis, which is explained below, are the following three recommendations:

 * **Action and/or Adventure genre movies gross higher than other genres**
 * **Most successful release months are May, June, November, and December**